coderefinery/presentations/2024-RSECon-BYOC.md

 ---

 # What is in it for you?

 - .emph[Joining is easier than organizing]:
   It is easier to bring 10% to an event than to organize the 100% yourself

-- .emph[Material exchange]: let's not reinvent the wheel
+- .emph[Material / Experience exchange]: let's not reinvent the wheel

+- .emph[onboarding and orientation]

+- .emph[Side quests] according to own work/need

+- .emph[talk to own people] - direct support and help-line

 - .emph[Train-the-trainer]: we can help you to get started